Hyouka (TV series): Production

 The television anime series Hyouka was animated by Kyoto Animation.
 Honobu Yonezawa provided the source material, being the original author of Hyouka and the adaptation consultant for the anime.
 Yonezawa also participated in the process of producing the animation, but as he believed that it was more important for Hyouka to be a good anime than a novel, he entrusted Shoji Gatoh and the studio for most of the work.
 The key staff included Yasuhiro Takemoto as director, Futoshi Nishiya as the character designer, Naomi Ishida as the color designer, Shuhei Okude as the art director, Ryuuta Nakagami as the cinematographer, Hiroshi Karada for setting, Kengo Shigemura as editor, Tsuruoka Yota as audio director, and Kohei Tanaka as the music composer.
 According to an interview with SakuraBlog, Yasuhiro Takemoto has volunteered to be the director for the series.
 The series' writer, Shoji Gatoh, was invited by Yasuhiro Takemoto to participate.

 Hyouka is set in a fictional city called Kamiyama in Gifu Prefecture.
 This is based on Honobu Yonezawa's actual home city, Takayama.
 In 2018, the Anime Tourism Association included Takayama in the list of "88 sacred anime pilgrimage sites in Japan."

 Hyouka features several real-life locations in Takayama.
 The Kamiyama Senior High School, which appears in the opening and each episode, is based on Hida Senior High School.
 The Kajibashi bridge, which goes across the Miyagawa river, is also featured in the opening and Episode 18.
 The Miyagawa Morning Market Street is also featured in the opening.
 The Arekusujinja Shirne, featured in Episode 20 and the opening, is based on the Hiejinja shrine.
 Other sites include the Yaoihashi Bridge shown in the opening and Episodes 11 and 18, the Hirayu Onsen Hot Springs shown in Episode 7, the Takayama City Library (as Kamiyama City Library) in Episode 18, and the Minashi Shrine and Garyu Cherry Trees shown in Episode 22.

-Hyouka aired 22 episodes from April 22 to September 15, 2012.
-An original video animation was streamed on Ustream on July 8, 2012.
-In March 2012, its PV was released.
-Its first episode was played on April 14, 2012, at Kadokawa Cinema in Shinjuku, as a special event.
-It aired in Japan starting from April 22 to September 16 of the same year.
-It also received a bonus original video animation, streaming on Ustream on July 8, 2012, and was re-released as a Blu-ray disk along with Hyouka's third manga volume.
-Funimation licensed the anime and released it on home media in North America on July 4, 2017, with an English dub.
-Funimation produced the English dubbed edition of Hyouka.
-Following the acquisition of Crunchyroll, the series was also moved to Crunchyroll.
-In South Korea, Mirage Entertainment produced a Korean dubbed home video edition of the series.